haobuhaoo/tp/docs/UserGuide.md

 ### Locating students: `search-student`

-Finds persons whose names contain any of the given keywords.
+Finds students whose fields contain any of the given keywords.

-Format: `search-student k/KEYWORD [MORE_KEYWORDS]`
+Format: `search-student k/KEYWORD [MORE_KEYWORDS]...`

 * The search is case-insensitive. e.g. `marcus` will match `Marcus`
 * The order of the keywords does not matter. e.g. `Marcus Ng` will match `Ng Marcus`